 “Why?
 Is your life really that bad?”

-“Liv,” I turn from the window to squarely face him, “you see how the jocks treat me at school and the teachers always side with them.
+“Liv,” I turn from the window to squarely face him, “you see how everyone treats me at school and the teachers always side with them.
 You know no one ever wants to hear my side of the story.
 This is depression!
 And it needs to stop!”

 “Let me show you something.”